-The Office for National Statistics (ONS) is committed to providing its users with information about the methods used to produce the statistics and the quality of its data.
-This is consistent with the requirements of the Code of Practice for Official Statistics, which states the requirement to ensure that ‘users are informed about the quality of statistical outputs’.
+We are committed to providing you with information about the methods used to produce our statistics and the quality of our data.
+This is consistent with the requirements of the “Code of practice for official statistics”, which states the requirement to ensure that “users are informed about the quality of statistical outputs”.

-Quality and Methodology Information reports are categorised by theme:
+Quality and methodology information reports are categorised by theme: